MASTER ORDER DOCUMENT FOR SAAS SUBSCRIPTION AGREEMENT

-(a) Real-time technical assistance, in the form of telephone support, to Customer between the hours of 9 a.m. and 5 p.m. eastern standard time, Monday through Friday, excluding Provider published holidays (with additional access through the use of e-mail).
+(a) Real-time technical assistance, in the form of telephone support, to Customer between the hours of 9 a.m. and 6 p.m. eastern standard time, Monday through Friday , Provider published holidays (with additional access through the use of e-mail).

 (b) System down Beeper service for use during emergencies occurring after hours is available seven (7) days a week, twenty-four (24) hours a day, three hundred sixty-five (365) days a year.

-(a) Customer shall pay the fees indicated on each Customer Order for the corresponding Services.
+(a) Customer shall pay the fees for the Services associated with a particular Customer Order.
 Fees for Services will be fully earned and non-refundable when and as the Services are performed.
 Services requested but not described in a Customer Order will be charged to Customer at Provider’s standard rates.